Ryukyuans: Etymology

 In English, they are also known as Okinawans or Lewchewans.

-Their usual ethnic name derives from the Chinese name for the islands, Liuqiu (also spelled as Loo Choo, Lew Chew, Luchu, and more), which in the Japanese language is pronounced Ryūkyū.
-In the Okinawan language, it is pronounced Rūchū.
-In their indigenous language they often call themselves and their identity as Uchinānchu.
+The English term "Ryukyuan" derives from Ryūkyū, the Japanese pronunciation of the Chinese name for the islands, Liuqiu (also spelled as Loo Choo, Lew Chew, Luchu, and more).
+In the Okinawan language, it is pronounced Ruuchuu.
+However, it is an exonym rather than a self-designation.
+In the indigenous language of the main island of Okinawa, locals often refer to themselves and their identity as Okinawan or Uchinaanchu.
 Another endonym is Shimanchu (島人).
 These terms are rarely used outside of the ethnic community, and are politicized markers of a distinct culture.
+Meanwhile, residents of the other island groups in the Ryukyu Islands maintain their own distinct self-designations and identities, and do not generally call themselves Uchinaanchu.

-"Ryukyu" is an other name from the Chinese side, and "Okinawa" is a Japanese cognate of Okinawa's indigenous name "Uchinā", originating from the residents of the main island referring to the main island against the surrounding islands, Miyako and Yaeyama.
+"Ryukyu" is another name from the Chinese side, and "Okinawa" is a Japanese cognate of Okinawa's indigenous name "Uchinaa", originating from the residents of the main island referring to the main island against the surrounding islands, Miyako and Yaeyama.
 Mainland Japanese adapted Okinawa as the way to call these people.

 Origins

 Genetic studies

 According to recent genetic studies, the Ryukyuans are a distinct genome-wide cluster within the Japanese people.
-They share more alleles with southern Jōmon hunter-gatherers than Yayoi agriculturalists and have about 28% Jōmon ancestry although other studies estimate their Jōmon ancestry at 36% and 26.1%.
+They share more alleles with Southern Jōmon hunter-gatherers than Yayoi agriculturalists and have about 28% Jōmon ancestry although other studies estimate their Jōmon ancestry at 36% and 26.1%.
 This aligns with the dual-structure model proposed by Hanihara (1991), which suggests that the Yamato Japanese are more admixed with Asian agricultural continental people (from the Korean Peninsula) than the Ainu and the Ryukyuans, with major admixture occurring in and after the Yayoi period (3,000–1,700 years ago).
-Jōmon ancestry among Ryukyuans is believed to come from prehistoric Southeast Asia, especially Central and Southern Ryukyuans, since Mainland Japanese Jōmon populations showed higher affinities with coastal East Asians such as Taiwanese, Koreans and Ulchis.
-Northern Ryukyuan Jōmon were more related to Kyushuan Jōmon whilst Southern Ryukyuan Jōmon were more related to Late Jōmon population from Western Japan.
-Other studies, however, suggest genetic homogeneity within the Jōmon.This Jōmon ancestry lasted until the Gusuku Period, around 11th century AD, where there was significant admixture with mainland Japanese, who had tripartite ancestry consisting of Jōmon, East Asian and Northeast Asian ancestries.
+This Jōmon ancestry lasted until the Gusuku Period, around 11th century AD, where there was significant admixture with mainland Japanese, who had tripartite ancestry consisting of Jōmon, East Asian and Northeast Asian ancestries.
 Overall, admixture rates with mainland Japanese differed between Northern Ryukyuans (77%) and Southern Ryukyuans (81%) despite the geographic distance between the southern islands and mainland Japan.
+Other studies estimate higher mainland Japanese contribution at 82–83%.